How Important is BMI when assessing Obesity Status ?

 the software will calculate your BMI and provide assessments of each parameter against recommended normal ranges.

-The assessments and recommendations are based on current NHS
+The assessments and recommendations used are based on current NHS

 guidelines, and links to these and a BMI calculator designed specifically for